Control order: Powers

 The list of possible restrictions and obligations that can be included in a control order is long.
 It can place restrictions on what the person can use or possess, their place of work, place of residence, whom they speak to, and where they can travel.
 Furthermore, the person can be ordered to surrender their passport, let the police visit their home at any time, report to officials at a specific time and place, and allow themselves to be electronically tagged so their movements can be tracked.

 In short, it provides for a graduated scale of technological "prisons without bars" that are intended to work within the European Convention on Human Rights.

 When the control order crosses the line and "deprives liberty", rather than "restricts liberty", it is called a derogating control order because it infringes Article 5 of the ECHR.
 This can only happen if there is a derogation according to Article 15, and the Home Secretary must apply to a court for the authority.
 Derogation is only allowed when there is a "war or other public emergency threatening the life of the nation".
+Part 76 of the Civil Procedure Rules 1998 regulates the process of applying for a derogating control order.

 The ECHR states that the government cannot deprive any person of their liberty without due process of law.
 This process must include informing the person of the accusation against him, giving him access to legal assistance to prepare his defence, and giving him the right to have his case heard and decided in public before a competent court.

 The government has claimed that the terrorist allegations against certain individuals are of such a nature and from such sources that they cannot be prosecuted "because that would mean revealing sensitive and dangerous intelligence".